Manta-Network/docs/docs/guides/DolphinBridge.md

 # 🐬 Try MantaBridge on Dolphin Testnet

-[The Dolphin Bridge page](https://app.manta.network/dolphin/bridge) allows users to bridge assets from different Polkadot parachains and parathreads to Dolphin Testnet and vice versa.
-Once assets are bridged over into Dolphin Testnet, user can then navigate to the zkTransact page and start to privatize public assets.
+[The Dolphin Bridge page](https://app.manta.network/dolphin/bridge) allows you to transfer assets between Dolphin and other testnet parachains.
+Once assets are bridged onto Dolphin Testnet, you can navigate to [the zkTransact page](https://app.manta.network/dolphin/transact) to transact these assets privately.
+Check out our guide to the zkTransact page [here](https://docs.manta.network/docs/guides/DolphinBridge).

 ## Setup Testnet Accounts

 ### Install a Browser Wallet and Create a Public Address

-Currently, Dolphin Testnet V3 supports Talisman, SubWallet, Polakdot.js wallets to manage public assets.
+Currently, Dolphin Testnet V3 supports Talisman, SubWallet, Polakdot.js wallets.

 To get started, click the "Connect Wallet" button.